These terms of engagement set out the standard terms on which TWA Legal Limited (we, us or our) provides services to clients.

 The enforceability of our contract with you is not affected by termination of our engagement or any changes to the shareholding or directors of TWA Legal Limited.

-If there is any conflict between these Terms and our Letter of Engagement, the terms of our Letter of Engagement have precedence.
+If there is any conflict between these Terms and our Letter of Engagement, the terms of our Letter of Engagement will prevail.